chipparddev/loot-filters/README.md

 ---

-If there isn't a sound or a map icon, the last two rows will be omitted.
+If there isn't a sound or a map icon, the last two rows are omitted.